Charlie Kirk: False claims and conspiracy theories

-In July 2018, Kirk falsely claimed on social media that U.S. Justice Department statistics showed an increase in human trafficking arrests from 1,952 in the year 2016 to 6,087 in the first half of 2018.
+In July 2018, Kirk falsely claimed on social media that U.S. Justice Department statistics showed an increase in human trafficking arrests from 1,952 in 2016 to 6,087 in the first half of 2018.
 He deleted the tweet without explanation the next day, after a fact-checker had pointed out that the false 2018 number had originated on the conspiracy site 8chan.
 In December 2018, Kirk falsely claimed that protesters in the French yellow vests movement chanted "We want Trump".
-These false claims were later repeated by Trump.
+Trump later repeated these false claims.

-Ahead of the 2020 U.S. presidential election, Kirk spread falsehoods about voter fraud, and immediately after Trump lost the 2020 election, Kirk promoted false and disproven claims of fraud in the election.
+Ahead of the 2020 U.S. presidential election, Kirk spread falsehoods about voter fraud and, immediately after Trump lost the 2020 election, Kirk promoted false and disproven claims of fraud in the election.
 On November 5, 2020, he led a Stop the Steal protest at the Maricopa Tabulation Center in Phoenix.
 Kirk was considered a "big name" social influencer in Rudy Giuliani's communications plan to overturn the 2020 election.
 In August 2025, Kirk called for the elimination of Jasmine Crockett's congressional district as a part of the 2025 Texas redistricting, justifying the erasure of her district by claiming she was a part of an "attempt to eliminate the white population in this country".

+Shortly before his death, Kirk suggested that Jeffrey Epstein had been a Mossad agent, with claims of him being "a creation of either Mossad, Israeli intelligence, American intelligence, Saudi intelligence, or maybe he was just a hired gun...".
+In response, many Israeli government officials, including former Prime Minister Naftali Bennett, denied Epstein's involvement with them.